-Who really goes to a food bank? - BBC News
+Who really goes to a food bank?

 The research is also a reminder that the prevalence of food banks is a recent phenomenon, a tale of our times.
 In 2010-11, the Trussell Trust gave out 61,500 food parcels, but by 2016-17 this had risen to almost 1.2 million.

-Rachel Loopstra, leader author of the report and lecturer in nutrition at King's College London, said people had been "surprised and shocked" at the growth in food banks.
+Rachel Loopstra, lead author of the report and lecturer in nutrition at King's College London, said people had been "surprised and shocked" at the growth in food banks.

 But there had not been enough understanding of the circumstances that meant people ended up having to ask for food.